ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 To account for this, publication count will be included as a proxy for research attention.
 Publication count will be calculated as the number of unique PubMed records linked to each gene, using NCBI `gene2pubmed` or an equivalent gene-publication mapping source.

-## Required covariates
+## Model covariates

-Connectivity and proximity models will account for:

-* gene length;
-* number of SNPs included in the MAGMA gene test;
+Gene length, number of SNPs included in the MAGMA gene test, and publication count will be considered gene-level covariates in the primary regression models.
-* publication count;
-* network community.

-Models will be reported both with and without publication-count adjustment.
+Publication-count-adjusted and unadjusted models will both be reported.

+Community membership will be included only in analyses where community is part of the prespecified research question or model structure, including the community-specific connectivity and community enrichment analyses.

+The exact covariate specification for each primary model will be finalized during height-pipeline development and fixed before preregistration of the schizophrenia analysis.

 ## Architectural interpretation